Today I am going to share some useful tips about writing effective CVs and resumes

 don’t write excellent talents in all sections, because they might think that you are lying.

-- Similarly, if you are writing about a conference or internship, don’t write those
+- Similarly, if you are writing about a conference or internship, don’t write about those

 departments or conferences that don’t exist at all.
 So try not to make them suspicious